ajanach/portfolio-web-page/content/projects/Master's Thesis - Comparison of Orchestration Systems for Microservices Applications.md

 ## Description
 This master’s thesis presents a detailed comparison of two prominent orchestration systems for microservices applications: **Azure Kubernetes Service (AKS)** and **K3S**.
 The objective is to evaluate the performance, cost-effectiveness, and ease of use of these tools by orchestrating a medium-complexity microservices application consisting of 15 microservices.

-The primary objective is to orchestrate a medium-complexity microservices application (consisting of 15 microservices) and evaluate the performance, cost-effectiveness, and ease of use of these orchestration tools.

 The thesis covers:
 - Key factors to consider when selecting an orchestration system.
 - Guidelines on when to use AKS vs K3S.